 Design review focuses on any exterior work, demolition or development on the site of a locally designated Denver landmark or within the boundaries of a historic district.

 Design review ensures that a proposed project preserves key historic features and is compatible with the character of designated historic buildings, sites and districts.

 Once a project is approved in design review, Landmark Preservation staff issues a Certificate of Appropriateness, which may be presented as part of the zoning and building reviews that follow.
 Review our slide deck for help understanding the Landmark Preservation and Residential Plan Review (PDF) process.
 Then, follow the steps below to complete the historic design review process.

 Click on the project type below to obtain more information about the Landmark design review process.

 A pre-application review and meeting with Landmark Preservation staff is required for all projects involving infill construction for primary structures.
-All infill projects require review by Landmark Preservation Commission or the Lower Downtown Design Review Board through a two-step process.
+All infill projects require review by Landmark Preservation Commission or the Lower Downtown Design Review Commission through a two-step process.
 To review applicable design guidelines and apply for a pre-application review go to Design Guidelines and Application Materials.

 Small additions without visibility from public streets:

 A rear addition that is under 900 square feet or adds less than 40% square footage to existing above grade square footage may be approved administratively by Landmark Preservation staff if the addition clearly meets the design guidelines, does not trigger demolition review (see the Demolition and Certificate of Non-historic Status Review page), and is not visible from the public street (not including the public alley).
 To apply for a small addition without visibility from public streets, follow the Design Review Process below beginning at Step 2.